Satisfactory Academic Progress

 - Classes in which the student has been listed as a “No Show” have no grade value and therefore will not be included in the FA-GPA calculation.

 Any student receiving financial aid will have a maximum time frame in which he/she is expected to complete1 a program of study.
 Regulations require that the time frame be no more than 150% of the established length of the program.
 At ICC, the 150% time frame will be measured in terms of credit hours attempted.2 Once the student has attempted 150% of the credit hours allowed in his/her program, he/she is no longer eligible for financial aid at ICC.
-Developmental course are excluded from this calculation.
+Academic development courses are excluded from this calculation.

 Example: If a program requires 60 credit hours to complete, then a student must complete their program within 90 attempted credit (60 x 150% = 90).